null

 The Ephemeral Qi; the Substantial Qi

-But what does this mean for us?
-In thinking about our own Qi, which I will refer to in its capitalized form, we need to consider Qi in four ways:
+So, what does this mean for us?
+In reflecting on our own Qi, we can consider four primary aspects:

 1. The quality of our Qi;